igormorgado/pymtk/README.rst

    array([[ -1.,   5., -10.,  10.,  -5.,   1.]])

-5. The operator discretized in $N$ intervals
+5. The operator discretized in N intervals

 .. code-block:: python